 Dad’s comment is only (as he passes around the black eye peas) “Well, Billie Joe never had a lick of sense.
 Pass the biscuits, please.
 He then turns immediately to more important topics.
 “There’s five more acres in the lower forty I’ve got to plow.”
 Mama allows only as how it’s a shame, but also goes on to say that it “seems like nothin’ ever comes to no good up on Choctaw Ridge”, so what do you expect, right?

 Brother, after reminiscing about a frog-stuffing incident involving the Narrator and Billie Joe, gives us our first hints that there may have been a relationship between the two.
-Not only was their the frog and movies between them, but he points out that wasn’t the Narrator “talkin’ to him after church last Sunday night?”
+Not only was there the frog and movies between them, but he points out that wasn’t the Narrator “talkin’ to him after church last Sunday night?”
 Even Brother pauses to take care of the more important business of snagging a piece of apple pie before continuing about the last time he saw Billie Joe, showing more of the unusual and blasé dynamic at the table.

 Note that June 3, 1966 fell on a Friday, so we know the Narrator saw him at least 5 days earlier at church.
 Then the plot thickens.